Youth Trail Crew – We are now accepting applications for our Summer 2020 Crew

 Youth Trail Crew is an official position with Friends of Pathways, a local non-profit that works closely with the Bridger-Teton National Forest to manage 130 miles of front-country trails on Snow King, Teton Pass, and Munger Mountain.
-To be considered for acceptance you must complete a written application, share one reference, and attend a personal interview.
-Youth Trail Crew will earn an hourly wage beginning at $12.00/hour.
+To be considered for acceptance you must complete a written application and attend a personal interview.
+Youth Trail Crew will earn an hourly wage beginning at $15.00/hour.

 - Successfully complete the application and interview process.

 - Be eager to work closely with the USFS Trail Crew on physically demanding projects on our public lands.

 - Be able to commit to the full work schedule.
 Youth Trail Crew will work from June 15-August 13 on Monday through Thursday, 8:00 am – 4:30 pm.